tmahmood/dyn_col_map/README.md

 }
 ```

-This also provides benefit when generating CSV files, with different dataset which may not have similar columns.
+This also provides benefit with different datasets, which may not have similar columns.
 So, if you have one dataset with columns `c1` and `c2` another with `c5` and `c6`, all you have to do is following

 ```rust